imbcmdth/swizzle/README.md

 ## API

-`swizzle( yourFunction , newParamPositions )`
+`swizzle( yourFunction , paramPositions )`

 * *yourFunction* `function` The function to which you wish to add some secret sauce.
+Swizzle returns a function with exactly the same arity as the function you pass into it which helps if you curry them later.

-* *newParamPositions* `array` The positions in the arguments of the new function that the original function's arguments will each be drawn from.
+* *paramPositions* `array` The positions in the arguments of the new function that the original function's arguments will each be drawn *from*.

-That's it!
+There are no limitations imposed on the `paramPositions` array.
+It tries it's best to do what you ask of it.

+For example, if you have a function that takes three arguments. `swizzle(fn, [2, 3, 0])` says "get the first argument(0) from arguments[2], the second from arguments[3], and the third from arguments[0]."

+That's right!
+We just turned a 3 parameter function into one that takes 4 parameters but ignores the second argument passed into it.
+Pretty cool.

 ## What are *they* saying about Swizzle?